fameteor/meteor-template-1.7/README.md

-# Meteor 1.7  + Bootstrap 3 + a lot of modules template
+# Meteor 1.7  + Bootstrap 3 + a lot of usefull modules

 ## Installation